hashicorp/terraform-provider-aws/docs/index.md

 ### Report a bug, or make a feature request

 In both cases follow the template laid out in the submission forms.
-Details are important, it can take a considerable amount of time for the maintainers to reprooduce issues.
+Details are important, it can take a considerable amount of time for the maintainers to reproduce issues.
 So bug reports without full reproductions are likely to be uninvestigated, or in some case closed.

 - [Report a Bug](https://github.com/hashicorp/terraform-provider-aws/issues/new?assignees=&labels=&template=Bug_Report.md)
 - [Submit a Feature Request](https://github.com/hashicorp/terraform-provider-aws/issues/new?assignees=&labels=enhancement&template=Feature_Request.md)